Think-Solar/docs/docs/backend/deployment.md

 This command runs all the tests.
 All tests should pass before moving to the next step.

-See the [Testing](/backend/testing) page for more information on testing.
+**ADD LINK HERE** See the testing page for more information on testing.

 ## Pull requests